atar-axis/xpadneo/docs/CONFIGURATION.md

 Some settings may need to be changed at loading time of the module, take a look at the following example to see how that works:

 **Example**

-To set the highest level of debug verbosity temporarily, run
+To disable trigger rumbling temporarily, run
-`echo 3 | sudo tee /sys/module/hid_xpadneo/parameters/debug_level`
+`echo 2 | sudo tee /sys/module/hid_xpadneo/parameters/trigger_rumble_mode`

-To make the setting permanent and applied at loading time, try
-`echo "options hid_xpadneo debug_level=3" | sudo tee /etc/modprobe.d/99-xpadneo-bluetooth.conf`
+To make the setting permanent and applied at loading time, try `echo "options hid_xpadneo trigger_rumble_mode=2" | sudo tee /etc/modprobe.d/99-xpadneo-bluetooth.conf`